aqandrew/Lune/README.md

 This is a stereoscopic viewer for the Moon in Google Cardboard, built with WebGL and THREE.js.

+The boilerplate code is from a [VR Chrome Experiment](https://vr.chromeexperiments.com/).

 *Term project for ECSE-4750 Computer Graphics, and creative project for ASTR-2020 Earth & Sky.*

 ## Instructions